 Because this generation grew up in the fast times of the 1980s, they “want their advisors to help save them time and money, in that order,” Rob O’Dell, certified financial planner with Coyle Financial Counsel, told CNBC .

-Again, this is where a SoFi Wealth Management account comes in.
-Using SoFi wealth management accounts, gen Xers can get all the real-life advice they need from an actual human at no extra charge (which amounts to a $750 savings), set short-term and long-term financial goals, and have their investment auto-adjusted so they can set it, forget it, and move on with the rest of their day.
+Again, this is where a SoFi Invest account comes in.
+Using a SoFi Invest account, gen Xers can get all the real-life advice they need from an actual human at no extra charge (which amounts to a $750 savings), set short-term and long-term financial goals, and have their investment auto-adjusted so they can set it, forget it, and move on with the rest of their day.

 Strategy 3: Go Ahead and Be (a Little) Risky.